kriersd/EyesInTheSkyWithPi/README.md

 ```

 ## Build the docker image.
-Change directory to this folder.
+Change directory to the folder you cloned it to.
 You should be at your home directory as soon as you log in.

 ```
-cd eyes-in-the-sky/
+cd EyesInTheSkyWithPi
 ```

+>*You may have named your directory something differnet.
+Change directoory to what ever directory you cloned it to*

 Now run the build (This is all one command)
 ```